MARKETING

 You might be thinking, “who cares?
 Everyone uses copyrighted material all the time.”
 While you’re not necessarily wrong, that doesn’t mean the law will back you up.
 Do you really want to get a cease-and-desist letter about your new bestselling tee?

 Of course you don’t.
-You’re going to learn everything you need to know about copyright first!
+You’re going to learn everything you should know about copyright first.
+Disclaimer - we're not lawyers, so this shouldn't be considered legal advice.

 What is Copyright?
 What is a Trademark?
 And Why Does it Matter?

 Who owns an idea?
 It’s a tricky question to answer.
-Over the centuries, governments have attempted to put laws in place to better determine what ideas belong to whom.
-I’m not going to go into the history of copyright law– feel free to check it out for yourself.
-The point is, copyright is a way to set standards for ownership of what is known as intellectual property.
+Over the centuries, governments have attempted to put laws in place to determine better what ideas belong to whom.
+I won’t go into the history of copyright law– feel free to check it out for yourself.
+The point is copyright is a way to set standards for ownership of what is known as intellectual property.

 For example, let’s say I want to write a bestselling children’s book, “Harry Potter Commits Tax Fraud.”
-I would be in violation of JK Rowling’s copyright of the Harry Potter character, and the brand based around it.
+I would be in violation of JK Rowling’s copyright and trademark of the Harry Potter character and the brand based around it.

 If I wanted to use Harry as a character in my book at all, I would need Ms. Rowling’s express written consent.
 Guess I’ll have to go with my other idea, “Piggy Williams and The Multi-Level Marketing Scheme.”